shady-gang/shady/readme.md

  * Written in C11
  * Hash-consed IR with nominal (functions) and structural (everything else) nodes.
 Structural nodes are immutable.
  * The function node encodes both functions and continuations.
 For many intents, the distinction does not matter.
- * Function bodies (named "blocks" inside the IR) are made out of lists of instructions without control flow, followed by a terminator
+ * Lambda bodies (named "blocks" inside the IR) are made out of lists of instructions without control flow, followed by a terminator
  * Statically structured control flow constructs (selection and iteration constructs) can be represented by special instructions
  * Experimental new dynamically structured control flow primitives (paper/writeup coming later)